zedosoad1995/Nerdle/README.md

 [Nerdle](https://nerdlegame.com/) is a game similar to [Wordle](https://wordlegame.org/), but with math operations, instead of words.

-The Nerdle solver is capable of finding optimal plays, averaging 3.077 tries and with a 100% win rate for all 17,723 possible combinations.
+The Nerdle solver is capable of finding the most optimal plays, averaging 3.077 tries and with a 100% win rate for all 17,723 possible combinations.
 We also found the optimal starting guess: 48-32=16.

 Features:
-*Bot that can instantly solve any Nerdle game, live on your browser *Supports 3 game types: Classic, Instant and Speed *Suggestion of the best moves, through the command line *Ability to simulate for any starting guess, and for different strategies, against all 17,723 combinations *An extensive list of [all starting guesses scored](data/all_starting_guesses_scores.csv), from best to worst *A study on the statistics of the game and the effects of this solver
+* Bot that can instantly solve any Nerdle game, live on your browser
+* Supports 3 game types: Classic, Instant and Speed
+* Suggestion of the best moves, through the command line
+* Ability to simulate for any starting guess, and for different strategies, against all 17,723 combinations
+* An extensive list of [all starting guesses scored](data/all_starting_guesses_scores.csv), from best to worst
+* A study on the statistics of the game and the effects of this solver

 <p align="center">
 <img src="media/nerdle_bot.gif" alt="Nerdle bot"  width="500" />